-Since there is no established way of measuring specialization in the literature, in Appendix section 6.8 we propose two alternative measures.
-These two measures are: (1) the distance between a worker's skill set and the average skill requirement across all jobs in the economy, and (2) the share of jobs in the economy of which the skill requirement is more than a specified cutoff distance away from the worker's skill set.
-In Table 8 in the Appendix we show that our empirical results are very similar when using these alternative specialization measures.
+Since there is no established way of measuring specialization in the literature, in Appendix section C.2 we propose three alternative measures.
+These measures are: (1) the distance between a worker's skill set and the average skill requirement across all jobs in the economy, and (2) the share of jobs in the economy of which the skill requirement is more than a specified cutoff distance away from the worker's skill set.
+Measure (3) considers the distances only if the worker's skills are below the skill requirement in occupation o.
+This would be in line with a model where the mismatch penalty only arose in case of the worker having lower skills than required by the job.
+In Table 9 in the Appendix we show that the empirical results are very similar when using these alternative specialization measures, and larger when using measure (3).

 Displaced workers For our analysis it is crucial to consider only displaced workers for whom the reason of separation is exogenous to the quality of the worker-firm match and who did not quit their job voluntarily.
-Our main definition of displacement follows from the DWS definition and considers workers as displaced whenever they left their previous employer involuntarily due to firm closure.10 This definition is more restrictive than most previous work that defines displacements as involuntary separations during mass lay-offs, some of which also use the DWS for their analysis (e.g., Neal (1995)).
+Our main definition of displacement follows from the DWS definition and considers workers as displaced whenever they left their previous employer involuntarily due to firm closure.13 This definition is more restrictive than most previous work that defines displacements as involuntary separations during mass lay-offs, some of which also use the DWS for their analysis (e.g., Neal (1995)).
 We chose to follow this more restrictive definition for two reasons.
 First, we aim to harmonize the French and US data sets based on a common definition of displacement and second, we aim to reduce the scope for worker selection.
 While mass lay-offs can still give rise to the selection of laid-off workers based on the quality of the worker-firm match, a firm closure applies to all workers indiscriminately.
 We therefore expect our more restrictive measure to address potential remaining concerns about worker selection.
 For France, we complement the DADS Panel with information from the firm registry BODACC, and following Cahuc et al. (2021), we consider displacements as worker separations at liquidating firms.
 For both samples, we show that results differ when using mass lay-off events instead of firm closures, suggestive of worker selection in this sample.
+We avoid this selection by focusing on firm closures, where firms cannot choose which workers to retain.